Skip to content

 Do:

-• Use uv run for dev dependencies, uvx for one-off tools
+• Use uv run for project-local commands and uvx for one-off tools

 • Let uv manage virtual environments automatically